QuickShop-Community/QuickShop-Hikari-Documents/docs/modules/datasource.md

 ## Migrate

-If you want migrate your quickshop data from one type of database to another type, you can export your data then import them.
+If you want to migrate your quickshop data from one type of database to another type, you can export your data then import them.

 Execute the `/qs export` command in console, quickshop will export a zip which include shop datas.